University of Pennsylvania

 What's included

-9 videos2 readings1 quiz
+9 videos2 readings1 assignment

 This week we are going to examine "earnings management", which is the practice of trying to intentionally bias financial statements to look better than they really should look.
 Beginning with an overview of earnings management, we’ll cover means, motive, and opportunity: how managers actually make their earnings look better, their incentives for manipulating earnings, and how they get away with it.
 Then, we will investigate red flags for two different forms of revenue manipulation.
 Manipulating earnings through aggressive revenue recognition practices is the most common reason that companies get in trouble with government regulators for their accounting practices.
 Next, we will discuss red flags for manipulating earnings through aggressive expense recognition practices, which is the second most common reason that companies get in trouble for their accounting practices.
 By the end of this module, you’ll know how to spot earnings management and get a more accurate picture of earnings, so that you’ll be able to catch some bad guys in finance reporting!